Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 ```
 ````

-You can name your chunk by typing after {r, separated by a space: `{r chunk_name}`.
+You can name your chunk by typing after `{r`, separated by a space: `{r chunk_name}`.
 Chunk options are separated by comma: `{r chunk_name, echo = TRUE, message = FALSE, warning = FALSE}`.
 Chunk options control whether and how the code and the results are shown in your output document.
 You can find a list of all possible chunk options at the [knitr documentation](https://yihui.org/knitr/options/).

 ````{r}
 ```{r}